cylondata/twister2/docs/examples/ml/svm/svm.md

 Then the reduce function has to be called to reduce the trained models to get a globally synchronized model.
 Here, the lambda functions has been used to do it quite effectively without creating a new class.
+Here a **ReduceTLink** a TLink specialized to perform reduction operation is used.
+This is another abstraction we use in TSet based application development.

 ```java
 ReduceTLink<double[]> reduceTLink = svmTrainTset.reduce((t1, t2) -> {